YuLiumt/ZettelKasten/Notebook/Simulation Factory.md

 The SIMFACTORY folder contains the executable, the necessary script files for submission and execution, and a `properties.ini` file that is used by the Simulation Factory to store information about the simulation.

 Each time a simulation is either run or submitted, a restart directory is created underneath the simulation directory.
 This restart folder has a name of the format "output-####", starting with "output-0000".

+## Checkpoints

+Currently simfactory stores the checkpoints for each restart in their own directory.

+One solution to this would be for SimFactory to store the checkpoints in a directory above the output-NNNN directories and make the current checkpoints directories under output-NNNN symbolic links to the common directory.
+This way, all restarts would see the same directory for checkpoint files, and Cactus could clean up the old checkpoints.

+SimFactory's philosophy is that each restart is independent of the other restarts.

+One problem in long-running simulations is that (a) one may accidentally delete too many checkpoints, so that the simulation becomes unusable.
+Another problem is that, if an error in the simulation is detected and if all old checkpoints have been deleted, it is impossible to "go back in time".